soumilshah1995/Smart-way-to-Capture-Jobs-and-Process-Meta-Data-Using-DynamoDB-Project-Demo-Python-Templates/README.md

 #### Read Article : https://www.linkedin.com/pulse/smart-way-capture-monitor-report-status-python-jobs-using-soumil-shah

 #### change and add your email where you would like
-please change this block in severless.yml
+please email address in  severless.yml
+Email address will recive alerts for failed process
 ```
   MySubscription:
       Type: AWS::SNS::Subscription